Teal-Insights/ccdr-explorer-client/README.md

 Navigate to http://localhost:8000/

-## To do
+## Contributing

-- Finish implementing role/org system
-- Implement user profile page
-- Add payments/billing system
+Fork the repository, create a new branch, make your changes, and submit a pull request.

 ## License

-This project is licensed under the GPLv3 License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.